grace-notes/website/contents/topics/claudius.md

 carried in a litter, at midnight, to the Capitol, without the usual ceremony.

-III.
+## III ##

 He applied himself, however, from an early age, with great assiduity to the study of the liberal sciences, and frequently published specimens of his skill in each of them.
 But never, with all his endeavors, could he attain to any public post in the government, or afford any hope of arriving at distinction thereafter.
 His mother, Antonia, frequently called him “an abortion of a man, that had been only begun, but never finished, by nature.”
 And when she would upbraid any one with dullness, she said, “He was a greater fool than her son, Claudius.”
 His grandmother, Augusta, always treated him with the utmost contempt, very rarely spoke to him, and when she did admonish him upon any occasion, it was in writing, very briefly and severely, or by messengers.
 His sister, Livilla, upon hearing that he was about to be created emperor, openly and loudly expressed her indignation that the Roman people should experience a fate so severe and so much below their grandeur.
 To exhibit the opinion, both favorable and otherwise, entertained concerning him by Augustus, his great-uncle, I have here subjoined some extracts from the letters of that emperor.

-IV.
+## IV ##

 "I have had some conversation with Tiberius, according to your desire, my dear Livia, as to what must be done with your grandson, Tiberius, at the games of Mars.
 We are both agreed in this, that, once for all, we ought to determine what course to take with him.
 For if he be really sound and, so to speak, quite right in his intellects, why should we hesitate to promote him by the same steps and degrees we did his brother?
 But if we find him below par, and deficient both in body and mind, we must beware of giving occasion for him and ourselves to be laughed at by the world, which is ready enough to make such things the subject of mirth and derision.
 For we never shall be easy, if we are always to be debating upon every occasion of this kind, without